-Our C3 scanner can go from scanning abdominal to the extremities without changing devices.
-Now you can carry one scanner in your pocket to scan deep structures within the abdomen and then scan superficial anatomy and even the heart.
+The Clarius C3 Scanner can go from scanning the abdomen to the extremities without changing devices.
+Now you can carry one scanner in your pocket to scan deep structures within the abdomen, superficial anatomy, and even the heart.

 Boot up in less than 30 seconds

-With a start-to-scan time of under 30 seconds, there is no waiting around with the Clarius Ultrasound Scanner.
+With a start-to-scan time of under 30 seconds, there's no waiting around with Clarius Scanners.

 Tough & Rugged

-We've built Clarius with a magnesium shell to withstand drops.
-It's also waterproof and made for demanding environments.
+We've built Clarius Scanners with a magnesium shell to withstand drops.
+They're also waterproof and made for demanding environments.

 What I like most about Clarius is that it works with my iPhone—my own personal device.
 I don’t have to use some company's proprietary tablet, and I don’t have to go out and buy an Android; I can use the device that I'm already using.

 Instructor & Clinical Ultrasound Fellow, Department of Emergency Medicine Nephrologist

 With no cords and portable size, the Clarius device will be very easy to bring to the bedside and to go from one patient to the next.
 I’m impressed with the ability to use the convex transducer as a phased array to capture very good cardiac images.
 It’s convenient to use one scanner for the abdomen, lungs and the heart.